Non-invasive brain-to-brain interface: links between two brains

-The researchers — at Brigham and Women’s Hospital and Harvard Medical School. — set up a system intended to allow a human to remotely make a rat’s tail flick.
-There was to be no direct connections between human and rat, and no direct connections to their brains (such as the implantable cortical microelectrode arrays, like those used in the Duke research and in BCI systems for quadriplegic patients, such as BrainGate).
+Researchers at Brigham and Women’s Hospital and Harvard Medical School set up a system intended to allow a human to remotely make a rat’s tail flick.
+There were to be no direct connections between human and rat, and no direct connections to their brains (such as implantable cortical microelectrode arrays, like those used in the Duke research and in BCI systems for quadriplegic patients, such as BrainGate).

 Wagging the rat

 1. Human volunteers looked at a strobe image (flickering) and EEG sensors picked up the resulting visual evoked potentials synchronized with the light.

 2. The acquired EEG signal was filtered through a digital bandpass filter centered at the flickering frequency (to eliminate other brain signals).
 A computer analyzed the resulting signals, determined statistically when there was a significant detection, and sent a signal to the rat.

 3. A piezoelectric ultrasound transducer operating at 350 kHz delivered focused acoustic pressure waves on the motor area of an anesthetized rat’s brain associated with tail movement.

 4. The rat’s tail movement was detected by a motion sensor.

 The “Brainstorm’ scenario

 This experiment was limited to a simple on-off signal.
 However, the researchers say it should be possible to detect hand movements by using multiple EEG signals or real-time fMRI.

 Those signals (on multiple channels) could be used to “sonicate each of the corresponding hemispheric forepaw motor areas of the rat’s brain, resulting in mirror-like limb-to-limb control of the rodent forepaw motion.”